chrishennig/LaTeX-Table-Order/README.md

 LaTeX-Table-Order
 =================

-A Programm written in C# to order and edit LaTeX tables.
+A Programm written in C# and using WPF to order and edit LaTeX tables.